fredmorcos/tvrank/README.md

 `TVrank` also expects series directories to be under a top-level series media directory (herein called `series`) following either `TITLE` or `TITLE (YYYY)` format.
-The `TITLE (YYYY)` format can be used for series to easily disambiguate similarly-titled series.
+The `TITLE (YYYY)` format can be used to easily disambiguate similarly-titled series.
 Examples:

 ```
 series